cminicus/RX-Compiler/README.md

 ## Description

-This project is a toy compiler for a language currently called RX.
-It is written purely in C++ and from the ground up without using any tools such as Lex/Yacc and others.
-I'm writing this compiler mostly for fun and to see how programming languages are designed and implemented.

 The compiler is written purely in C++ and the entire front end is hand-written (without using tools such as Lex/Yacc etc).
 The back end targets the LLVM IR for the sake of not having to write several different backends to make the language portable.
-As an added bonus, LLVM worries about assembly optimizations, allowing me to focus on the front-end fun stuff.
+As an added bonus, LLVM worries about assembly optimizations, allowing me to focus on the front-end and seeing how languages are designed and implemented.

 ## Current State

-Currently I'm working on finishing the RX compiler while finishing my Compilers course.
-I'm implementing the compiler for the features shown below.
-After finishing the compiler version, I'm going to add features in the future plans section to it.
+Currently, all stages of the compiler are completed.
+The compiler will be evolving as I add features listed under future plans.

 ### Compiler
 - Scanner